 Thank you for the opportunity to help you with your question!

 Please let me know if you need any clarification.
 I'm always happy to answer your questions.

+Principle required by the Constitution that when the state or federal government acts in such a way that denies a citizen of a life, liberty, or property interest, the person must first be given notice and the opportunity to be heard.
+The Due Process Clause serves two basic goals.
+One is to produce, through the use of fair procedures, more accurate results: to prevent the wrongful deprivation of interests.
+The other goal is to make people feel that the government has treated them fairly by, say, listening to their side of the story.
 The Due Process Clause is essentially a guarantee of basic fairness.
 Fairness can, in various cases, have many components: notice, an opportunity to be heard at a meaningful time in a meaningful way, a decision supported by substantial evidence, etc. In general, the more important the individual right in question, the more process that must be afforded.